 I also take a probiotic and a multivitamin daily, and as you can imagine, I’m very careful with my food intake.

 For those of you who haven’t beaten around The Roasted Root bush a time or two, I eat a fairly strict paleo diet.

 Because I exercise daily, I have a difficult time going entirely grain-free, so I do incorporate rice into my diet from time to time (I don’t eat rice daily, just when I need to ramp up my car intake).

 These Gut Healthy Probiotic Power Bowls are an example of what I eat following a run or workout to replenish my glycogen levels as they are dense in complex carbohydrates.

 As you can see, I kept them vegan, but depending on my protein needs, I broil up some salmon or bake a chicken breast to add to the bowl for some animal protein.

 If you like the idea of staying meatless, you can also add chickpeas or black beans for plant-based protein (assuming you can tolerate beans).

 Okay, lettuce discuss what it is about these bowls that make them gut healthy and probiotic-rich.

-I will say, if you’re experiencing IBS symptoms, these bowls are not a stellar choice until you can get your symptoms under control.
-Prebiotic-rich foods like beets, cauliflower, dandelion greens, and garlic, can cause an IBS flair because they are high in FODMAPs, which are difficult carbohydrates to process when you have a troubled digestive system.
+I will say, if you’re experiencing IBS symptoms, these bowls are not a stellar choice until you can get your symptoms under control, as fermentable carbohydrates in prebiotic-rich foods like beets, cauliflower, dandelion greens, and garlic, can cause an IBS flair, as they feed all the bacteria in the system – both good and bad.